tsatria03/CookyCraze/docks/readme.txt

 Controls whether the amounts are applied as flat values or percentages of what the player had when they prestiged.
 This applies to all items in the reward line.

 false = amounts are given directly.
 An amount of 10 gives exactly 10 of the target stat. true  = amounts are treated as a percentage of the player's final stat value at the moment they prestiged.

 An amount of 5 gives 5 percent of whatever they had.
 Keep percentage values low, as even a small percentage of a late-game stat can be a significant head start.

 message
 The message spoken when this reward is given.
 Use %amount% as a placeholder and it will be replaced with a summary of all items given.

+Use %level% as a placeholder and it will be replaced with the current prestige level number.

 quests.table